cgagent/config-simply-cga1/src/components/ai-chat/README.md

 # AI Chat Component

+The goal of this component is to create a simulator of an AI chat that assists the user with various DevOps and Security tasks.
+The modular design implemented in this component is aimed to ease the introduction and changing the content of the interactions in order to expedite the demo-feedback-change cycle.
 This component implements an AI-powered chat interface with specialized handling for security alerts and other message types.

 ## Folder Structure